A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

 Here $K$ is a symmetric positive kernel and $\lambda>0$ is the penalty parameter.
 In the original ZMP construction, the Coulomb kernel is the canonical choice \cite{ZhaoMorrisonParr1994}, but the structural point is more general: the hard density constraint has been replaced by a quadratic penalty that drives the solution toward the target density as $\lambda$ increases.

 Thus ZMP does not solve the hard-constrained inverse problem exactly at finite $\lambda$; rather, it solves a penalized surrogate problem.
+Accordingly, the potential obtained at finite \(\lambda\) should be viewed as a penalty-surrogate potential, not by itself as the exact inverse KS potential.
 For feasible states satisfying $\rho_\Phi=\rho_{\mathrm{tar}}$, the penalty term vanishes, so the penalized objective agrees with the exact constrained objective on the constraint manifold.
 Away from that manifold, however, the minimizer may trade density mismatch against kinetic optimality.
 ZMP should therefore be understood as a family of approximate inverse problems that approach the exact density-constrained problem only in the large-penalty limit.

 The corresponding effective potential is obtained by taking the first variation of the penalty term with respect to the density.
 One is then led to the density-dependent correction

 Thus the density mismatch is fed back directly into the one-body potential through the kernel $K$.
 This is the characteristic operational content of ZMP: rather than introducing an independent multiplier variable and solving a reduced optimization problem over potentials, one iteratively corrects the effective potential by penalizing the current density residual \cite{ZhaoMorrisonParr1994,ShiChavezWasserman2022}.